almtzr/Pedro-Get-Started/README.md

 <br>

 Welcome to the world of Pedro, the open-source robotics platform designed to make learning robotics, programming, and embedded electronics fun and accessible!
-Whether you’ve purchased a preassembled Pedro or you're building your own, here’s everything you need to get started.
+Whether you’ve purchased a preassembled Pedro or you're building your own, here’s everything you need to get started. <br>
 Whether you buy **a pre-assembled Pedro**, or **a full DIY kit**, or **a Pedro Board** it comes with the [**pedroDirectMode.ino**](https://github.com/almtzr/Pedro/tree/main/code/directMode) firmware already flashed.
 That means your robot is ready to use, plug & play.
 No setup required!
 You can control it in **Direct Mode** using the button A0 to select an axis and the buttons A1 and A2 to rotate it.

 <div align="left">